 Because Skype for Business is integrated with Office 365, common business tools and procedures are easily transferable.
 For example, colleagues can view each other's schedules on Outlook Calendar and join online meetings by clicking a link from Skype for Business.
 The streamlined workflows shave minutes off menial tasks so that employees can focus on bigger issues.

 businesses in 89 countries are increasing their ICT spending by 3% this year

 How Skype for Business Can Save Your Business Money

 Reducing travel costs

 Between airline tickets, hotels, meals, and time away from the office, business travel can easily take its financial toll on your business.
 With video conferencing bringing the world closer, businesses can reduce costs on business travel.
 A Skype for Business video call eliminates non-essential travel while still providing face-to-face encounters with up to 10 people at a time.
 And since you’re already at your desk before and after these key calls, they can be bookended by your daily tasks to help you stay balanced.

 This helpful holdover from Skype lets you contact individuals abroad at little to no cost.
-You don’t have to stress about reaching out to customers or colleagues in other parts of the world—just go for it!
+You don’t have to stress about reaching out to customers or colleagues in other parts of the world and the calling rates associated with that—just go for it!

 With Skype Manager, you can track the amount you spend on calling.
 You can set up accounts for each person in the office, assign them credit, and clearly see how they spend it.
 This helps establish a more transparent budgeting system and lets you identify where you can save money.